Home » Residential Life

 Campus residences are generally open for occupancy on the day before registration begins for each semester, and close at 9am on the day following the last day of classes before holidays and at 9am on the day following the last day of examinations at the end of the semester.
 Campus residences generally reopen after holidays at 9am on the Sunday prior to the first day of classes.
-Following semester break, they open at noon on the Friday prior to the first day of spring semester classes.
+Following semester break, they open at 8pm on the Saturday prior to the first day of spring semester classes.

 Campus residences are officially closed during Thanksgiving break, semester break, spring break, and the week prior to commencement.
 Students are not contractually entitled to occupy their rooms during these periods.
-However, at the discretion of the Senior Director for Housing Operations or the Senior Director’s designee, students may occupy their rooms during these periods if they register to do so with the Office of Housing and Residential Education.
+However, at the discretion of the Senior Director of Housing Operations or the Senior Director’s designee, students may occupy their rooms during these periods if they register to do so with the Office of Housing and Residential Education.
 Prior to these breaks, students will receive notice of which buildings and floors may be occupied and instructions for registering to stay.
 Failure to register may result in exclusion from the residences and/or disciplinary action.
-Residential houses on the Ingram Commons are not open during the week prior to commencement and first-year students may not register to stay after the conclusion of final examinations.
+Residential houses on the Commons are not open during the week prior to commencement and first-year students may not register to stay after the conclusion of final examinations.

 Expiration and Termination